Deep Dive on AWS RDS

 How do I restore a backup?

-- Restoring creates an entirely new database instance while the old one is running
+- Restoring creates an entirely new database instance with a new endpoint name while the old one is running.

 - New volumes are hydrated from AWS S3.
 Making the volume initially ready for the database.
 Blocks are pulled in from S3 when they are needed.
 Restoring can be slow until some of those blocks come in.